Jimmy Alapag: 2011–2015 seasons and retirement

-On January 9, 2015, he formally announced his retirement during a press conference at the Smart Araneta Coliseum prior to the second game of the 2014–15 PBA Philippine Cup Finals between the Alaska Aces and the San Miguel Beermen.
-His #3 jersey was retired by Talk 'N Text on March 8, 2015, during halftime of the 2015 PBA All-Star Game.
+On January 9, 2015, Alapag formally announced his retirement during a press conference at the Smart Araneta Coliseum prior to the second game of the 2014–15 PBA Philippine Cup finals between the Aces and the Beermen.
+He competed in the Three Point Shootout one last time.
+His #3 jersey was retired by Talk 'N Text on March 8, 2015, during the halftime of the 2015 PBA All-Star Game.
+For his supposed final PBA game, he played for the South All-Star Team for 2015 PBA All Star, where he scored 12 points and dished out 17 assists.

-He now serves as the Gilas Pilipinas assistant coach and served as the Tropang Texters' team manager.
-He was also appointed as a member of the FIBA Players Commission which will serve from 2014 to 2019.
-For his supposed final PBA game, he played for the South All-Star Team for 2015 PBA All Star.
-He scored 12 points and dished out 14 assists.
+Alapag served as the Gilas Pilipinas assistant coach and served as the Tropang Texters' team manager.
+He was also appointed as a member of the FIBA Players Commission which he served from 2014 to 2019.
+He was also part of the team that made a bid for the Philippines to host the 2019 FIBA World Cup.

+Meralco Bolts

 Coming out of retirement and return to basketball

 On August 7, 2015, Alapag came out of retirement and was traded by the Talk 'N Text Tropang Texters to the Blackwater Elite in exchange for Larry Rodriguez and then to the Meralco Bolts for Mike Cortez and James Sena.
 He signed a two-year deal with the Meralco Bolts worth P10.08 million.
+As one of Meralco's veterans, he mentored rookies Baser Amer and Chris Newsome, and third-year guard Anjo Caram.